 Cartagena – Into our Winter Home

 The stress levels were high the next morning.
 We hadn’t slept well from the swell of work boats coming and going rolling us awake.
 With only one and a half miles to the entrance, we prepared what we could at anchor – outboard off and stowed, dinghy on deck, fenders and lines ready to go.

 We gave the marina a half hour warning as requested and headed in.
-There seemed to be something going on along the harbour breakwater, and as we closed in we were approached by a large RIB.
+We could see boats and people gathered along the harbour breakwater.
+As we closed in, a large RIB approached us.
 There was a swimming race and for safety, we’d need to wait until they’d moved away.
 That scenario never came up during our planning.

-Once the swimmers had gone by, we moved in behind the wall, talking to the marina staff over the radio as we went.
-They had a RIB ready as requested and it’s a good job they had as we certainly needed it.
+Once the swimmers had gone by, we moved in around the wall, talking to the marina staff over the radio as we went.
+A RIB was ready as requested and it’s a good job there was.
+We certainly needed it.
 With a wide motor yacht taking up a large part of our manoeuvring space, we couldn’t make the tight turn into our trot.
-The RIB pushed Emerald’s bow around and we were pleased to see a big gap ahead with another marinero waiting for us on the pontoon.
+The RIB pushed Emerald’s bow around.
+We were relieved to see a big gap ahead where another marinero was waiting for us on the pontoon.
 But there was still another challenge before we could relax – reversing into our berth.
 This time our prop walk was in our favour and with a small nudge on the side to move us over to our neighbour, we were in.
-Lines were thrown, Emerald was secured and now we could relax.
+Lines were thrown and Emerald was secured.
+Finally, we could relax.

 We were glad to be in, but our last two marina experiences have certainly given us a few stories to tell.